sdrafahl/Prospector/README.md

 password: the password
 email: prospectortest@gmail.com

-Note For Christian:

-If you are reading this then I dont have internet.
-First load up Linux and then install MySQL.
-After you create a user for MySQL and grant that user all privileges install Node.js.

-Next you should create a new branch on my repo on github and change your head to that new repo.

-Once it get the code and Node.js is installed follow these following instructions

-npm start

-When this produces errors and it says it requires a certain package try doing

-sudo npm install --save

-sudo npm install <Package Name>

-When you finaly get it working and it says it is running on a port open a browser and enter this in the url bar

 localhost:3000

 Now you should be in the site.
 From here you should start looking at the code and try to get a basic understanding of it